Perfect Master (Meher Baba): States of God-realized souls

 Meher Baba calls people who are in the third state "Perfect Masters" or "Mukammil".
 He distinguishes the second state from Perfect Masters, calling them instead "Perfect Ones" or Kamil.
 One of the aspects that he says demarcates the Perfect Master from the Perfect One is that the Perfect Master has disciples, while the Perfect One does not.
 Also Baba says that a Perfect Master can make like himself any number of souls or even the whole of creation, while the Perfect One can only make one soul like himself.
 However, Meher Baba makes it clear in his system as outlined in God Speaks that the consciousness of these souls is absolutely One and the same.
 To explain this apparent contradiction he likens the difference between these two classifications of God realized souls to a difference in the 'office' of the God Realized person.

 Meher Baba says that at all times on Earth there are 56 incarnate God-realized souls, but that of these only five are deemed the five Perfect Masters of their era.
 When one of the five Perfect Masters "drops" his physical body, Baba says, another God-realized soul among the 56 incarnate at that time replaces him by taking up that office in that moment.
 Thus, Meher Baba says there are 56 God-realized souls on Earth at all times, but only and exactly five hold the office of Perfect Master.

 In addition, Baba says there is one very rare type of God-realized person who has no disciples but who has duties included in his office.
 These he says are called Most Perfect Ones or Akmal.

 The Five Perfect Masters

 Top: Babajan, Upasni Maharaj.
 Middle: Sai Baba, Tajuddin Baba.
 Bottom: Narayan Maharaj.

-Mirza Ghulam Ahmad (seated centre) with some of his companions at Qadian c.
-1899.

 Chacha of Satara in the back of a Tonga after his one and only bath for about thirty years.
 He is wearing a spotless new Kafni robe.
 Ajmer, February 1939 A 7th plane majzoob mast.

 The Panchavati and the hut, where Ramakrishna performed his advaitic sadhana.
 The mud hut has been replaced by a brick one.